-Following weeks of torrential rain, storms, wind and flooding, I restart my Haphazard tour following almost 3 weeks of suspension.
+There have been weeks of torrential rain, storms, wind and flooding.
+I have to restart my Haphazard tour following almost 3-weeks of suspension.
 Today I will aim for Norfolk in eastern England and the seaside town of Great Yarmouth.*

-In event organising circles, weather is usually the biggest risk and the best laid plans can quickly go awry if weather contingency has not been built-in.
-Since picking up Brook on June 2nd it has rained most days, with weather warnings and some severe flooding caused by a month of rainfall in a few hours.
+In event organising circles, the weather is usually the biggest risk.
+Best laid plans can quickly go awry if weather contingency has not been built-in.
+Since picking up Brook on June 2nd it has rained most days.
+There are constant weather warnings.
+In places, there is severe flooding caused by a month of rainfall in a few hours.

-I stayed at friends places and attempted day trips but cold wet days in mid-summer do not make people particularly conducive to chatting about ideas.
+I stayed at friends places and attempted day trips.
+Cold wet summer days don’t make conditions conducive to chatting about ideas.

-Fortunately, no damage or cost has been incurred, instead I was able to attend some of art degree shows and a major conference on Ai, which also struggled to stay operational.
+Fortunately, no damage or costs have been incurred.
+Instead, I was able to attend some art degree shows and a major conference on AI.
+The conference was outdoors and struggled valiantly to stay operational.

 Learning From Event Organising